nagix/mini-tokyo-3d/docs/user-guide/screen-and-operations.md

 When you click or tap on a station, the station is selected, you will move on the map so that the station is centered on the screen, and the map around the station is enlarged.
 When a station is selected, the [train departure board](#displaying-train-departure-board), [route search](#route-search), and [station exit information](#displaying-station-exit-information) are displayed at the bottom of the screen.
 You can switch the display of each information by clicking the toggle button below the station name.
 Click or tap on the “∨” icon to the right of the station name to hide the information at the bottom of the screen, and click or tap on the “∧” icon to display it again.
 Clicking or tapping on the map where no station exists will deselect the station.

+Also, when a station is selected, some devices will display the [share button](./screen-and-operations.md#sharing-trains-flights-and-stations) to share the selected station.

 ## Displaying Train Departure Board

 <img :src="$withBase('/images/station-departures.jpg')" style="width: 400px;">